MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/user-guide-learn-basics.md

 manager: sakudes
 ms.reviewer:
 topic-status: Drafting
-ms.custom:
-  - dyn365-sales
-search.audienceType:
-  - admin
-  - customizer
-  - enduser
-search.app:
-  - D365CE
-  - D365Sales
 ---

 # Learn the basics of [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)]

-Start here to onboard quickly and learn about the Sales app and its user interface.
+Start here to onboard quickly and learn about the different offerings of Sales and their user interface.

-## Go to the Sales app
+## Go to the Sales

 1. Sign in to [!INCLUDE[pn-office-365](../includes/pn-office-365.md)], select the [!INCLUDE[pn-office-365](../includes/pn-office-365.md)] app launcher, and then select the icon for **[!INCLUDE[pn-crm-shortest](../includes/pn-crm-shortest.md)]**.